 01 of 06

-There are a lot of great camping and outdoors destinations across the United States -- camping is abundant at national and state parks, forests, wilderness areas and preserves.
+There are a lot of great camping and outdoor destinations across the United States -- camping is abundant at national and state parks, forests, wilderness areas and preserves.

-Each US state has a unique appeal, but we asked which are your favorite camping states and these five stood out from the rest: Colorado, Missouri, Montana, New Mexico and New York.Continue to 2 of 6 below.
+Each US state has a unique appeal for campers, but these five stand out from the rest: Colorado, Missouri, Montana, New Mexico and New York.Continue to 2 of 6 below.

 02 of 06